Accident-Related Psychological Injuries

 If you are in distress, call the Canada Suicide Prevention Service at 1-888-456-4566, or visit your nearest hospital’s emergency department.

-If you were involved in an accident caused by someone else’s negligence, our Ontario personal injury lawyers may be able to file a civil claim against the at-fault party to help you recover injury-related damages you have incurred, which could very well include the costs of psychological counseling and other expenses related to your mental health.
+If you were involved in an accident caused by someone else’s negligence, our Toronto personal injury lawyers may be able to file a civil claim against the at-fault party to help you recover injury-related damages you have incurred, which could very well include the costs of psychological counseling and other expenses related to your mental health.
 If you are eligible to pursue a civil claim, our personal injury lawyers serving all of Ontario will review the details of your case with you and determine the total amount of damages to which you should be owed.

 Furthermore, if you are unable to work because of your psychological injuries but your claim for long-term disability (LTD) benefits was turned down by your insurance provider, consider scheduling a free initial consultation with Preszler Injury Lawyers.
 Unfortunately, insurance providers routinely deny LTD benefits claims for so-called invisible injuries whose symptoms cannot be observed objectively through medical testing.
-By working with our Ontario long-term disability lawyers, you may be able to overturn your insurance provider’s unfair decision and reclaim the benefits you deserve.
+By working with our Toronto long-term disability lawyers, you may be able to overturn your insurance provider’s unfair decision and reclaim the benefits you deserve.

 Contact Preszler Injury Lawyers Today